adesh02092000/nester/notes.md

 ```

 This syntax works in create-react-app, since it uses `svgr` under the hood.
 But to use it with the vite build, we need to install the `svgr` plugin for vite.

+#### Firebase Authentication and Profiles

+Now that we have our sign in and sign up pages setup.
+First we will sign them up (and get them authenticated) and then later we will add them to the users collection.

+Use this link for sign up : https://firebase.google.com/docs/auth/web/start#web-version-9_1